International-Data-Spaces-Association/IDS-RAM_4_0/documentation/4_Perspectives_of_the_Reference_Architecture_Model/4_1_Security_Perspective/4_1_2_Identity_and_Trust_Management.md

 Each Service Instance needs to be mapped to one platform it utilizes:
 * Each platform blueprint gets a unique identifier during the component certification.
 * For a component with Trust level 1, the concrete platform instantiation (running version of this blueprint) does NOT get a UID as well as key and certificate for this platform instance.
-Instead the connector description solely references the (unique) identifier of the certified blueprint (and the operator needs to be trusted to ensure its correct instantiation).
+Instead, the connector description solely references the (unique) identifier of the certified blueprint (and the operator needs to be trusted to ensure its correct instantiation).
 * For components with Trust Level 2 or 3, each platform instantiation needs to be uniquely identified with a UID (P_UID).
 This UID is required to provide a mapping from service instance to platform.
 * Each P_UID is subject of a certificate for the utilized platform key(s) (e.g. AK of a TPM) which enable verification of the platform integrity.
 * One P_UID can map to Platform Instance Keys (PIK) for 1-n physical devices/protected VMs: